sboggsEHL/Mail_Machine/Seans-dumbdumb-db-guide.md

 **Expected outcome:** Now when you insert a loan record, it automatically gets a unique loan ID in the format you need.

-## Step 4: Create History Tracking Tables
+## Step 6: Create History Tracking Tables

-**What we're doing:** Setting up tables and triggers to track changes to properties and loans.
+**What we're doing:** Setting up tables and triggers to track changes to properties, owners, and loans.

 **Why:** This gives you an audit trail of all changes, which is important for compliance and troubleshooting.

-### Step 4.1: Create the Property History Table
+### Step 6.1: Create the Property History Table

 ```sql
 CREATE TABLE property_history (